pester/Pester/docs/Invoke-Pester.md

 parameter with a hash table value.

-Also, by default, Pester tests write test results to the console host, much like Write-Host does, but you can use the Quiet parameter to suppress the host messages, use the PassThru parameter to generate a custom object (PSCustomObject) that contains the test results, use the OutputXml and OutputFormat parameters to write the test results to an XML file, and use the
+Also, by default, Pester tests write test results to the console host, much like Write-Host does, but you can use the Show parameter set to None to suppress the host messages, use the PassThru parameter to generate a custom object (PSCustomObject) that contains the test results, use the OutputXml and OutputFormat parameters to write the test results to an XML file, and use the